tilt-dev/company/product-development/README.md

 After the epic is completed, the team is disbanded, and individuals should find the next epic to work on, with the next team.
 Engineers should self-organize and coordinate timelines when picking epics.
 Engineers should avoid working on multiple epics concurrently.

 ### Example
 For example, suppose usability research suggests that the Tilt Web UI right sidebar is difficult for users to learn.
 A team develops some ideas to iterate on the existing designs in order to address the problems.
 But they discover that it's a better idea to first re-architect some of the frontend JavaScript and CSS to accommodate the design changes, repaying some previously incurred tech debt.
-In this case, the first epic would simply be non-user facing code re-architecture work, that doesn't have immediate user impact, but contributes to solving the usability problem indirectly as an incremental first step.
+In this case, the first epic's scope would simply be non-user facing code re-architecture work, that doesn't have immediate user impact, but contributes to solving the usability problem indirectly as an incremental first step.

 ### Epic Acceptance Criteria
 For an epic to be completed (and marked as such in Clubhouse), the epic description needs to contain the following as acceptance criteria: